Copyright OTT-JAX

 @property

-def _epsilon(self) -> epsilon_scheduler.Epsilon:
+def epsilon_scheduler(self) -> eps_scheduler.Epsilon:

-if isinstance(self._epsilon_init, epsilon_scheduler.Epsilon):
+if isinstance(self._epsilon_init, eps_scheduler.Epsilon):

-return self._epsilon_init.set(scale_epsilon=scale_eps)
+return self._epsilon_init

-return epsilon_scheduler.Epsilon(
+return eps_scheduler.Epsilon(self._epsilon_init)

-target=5e-2 if target is None else target, scale_epsilon=scale_eps
+if self._epsilon_init is None else self._epsilon_init

 )